geekonamotorcycle/Password-Manager-Templates/cloudflare-dns-token-template/README.md

 - **Last Used Date**: Helps identify stale or unused API tokens.
 - **Token Storage Location**: Where the API token is securely stored (e.g., Vault, HashiCorp Vault).

-## How to Use This Template

-1. **Download the MD file**: [Cloudflare DNS API Template MD](cloudflare-dns-token-lastpass.md)
-2. **Import into LastPass**: Use the MD import feature in LastPass to create a structured custom item.
-3. **Fill out the necessary fields**: Ensure all metadata is documented.
-4. **Maintain lifecycle management**: Regularly update token details, expiration dates, and revoke unused tokens.

 ## Best Practices

 - Rotate API tokens periodically based on the **Rotation Schedule**.